 The payment for digital content is around $0.22 per word at par.

 - FOREIGN POLICY: If you are someone interested in topics like culture, politics, world events, and issues in politics, you can email the editor James Palmer.
-To get some real feel, indulge in some original reporting before pitching.
+To get a real feel, indulge in some original reporting before pitching.

 They prefer writers who give a distinct angle to the situations based on the above topics which can challenge people’s opinions.
 You can expect a median pay of around $0.33 per word.